 Getting dressed in the morning can be a minefield as we struggle with mismatched clothing and bursting wardrobes.
-It’s very easy to get overwhelmed by tons of clothes and to just keep picking the same old boring outfits to wear.
-When I became a mum I noticed that I barely wore any of the clothes I had stuffed in my closet.
-Knowing where to start and how to make a capsule wardrobe can be daunting, in this post, I will show you how to build and organise your spring summer capsule wardrobe and polish up your own personal style.
+It’s easy to get overwhelmed by tons of clothes and keep picking the same old boring outfits.
+When I became a mum, I noticed that I barely wore any clothes in my closet.
+Knowing where to start and how to make a capsule wardrobe can be daunting.
+This post will show you how to build and organize your spring-summer capsule wardrobe and polish up your style.

-In this post, we will talk you through the first steps you need to follow to start building a wardrobe capsule for summer.
-If you’re wondering which essential pieces you should be keeping in your wardrobe click here, after reading which basic essentials you need in your own capsule wardrobe read how to choose a colour palette for your closet in this post.
+This post will talk you through the first steps you need to follow to start building a closet for summer.
+If you’re wondering which essential pieces you should be keeping in your wardrobe, click here after reading which bare essentials you need in your capsule wardrobe.
+Read how to choose a color palette for your closet in this post.

 Making a summer capsule wardrobe

-You are going to start by taking everything out of your wardrobe and only putting back what you need, what fits well and what you love.
+You will start by taking everything out of your wardrobe and only putting back what you need, what fits well, and what you love.

 How to start building your summer capsule wardrobe